THE AGE OF REVOLUTIONS 1642-1791• • THE NOTIONS

 • monarchy: a political regime in which the head of state is a hereditary monarch.

-• absolute monarchy: when the monarch holds all powers and makes all decisions, justified by the divine right of kings.
+• absolute monarchy: when the monarch holds all powers and makes all decisions.

-• arbitrary power: when people in power make decisions without justifying them, so they are viewed as unfair by the people.
+• arbitrary power: when people in power make decisions without justifying them, so viewed as unfair by the people.

 • tyranny: when people in government abuse their power and oppress the people, don’t respect their rights.

-• limited/parliamentary/constitutional monarchy: when royal power is limited, controlled by the people represented in a parliament; the monarch is not above the law but must obey it.
+• parliamentary monarchy: when royal power is limited, controlled by the people represented in a parliament; the monarch is not above the law but must obey it.

 • republic: a political regime in which the head of state is elected by the people.